Gavin Mansfield QC is Head of Littleton Chambers.

 Nick is an experienced commercial litigator, with particular expertise in civil fraud claims, contractual and business sale disputes, claims in the banking and finance sector, shareholder disputes, and claims against professionals.

 Alexander specialises in commercial litigation, civil fraud and asset tracing, insolvency and company disputes.
-Most of his cases have an international element, originating from a wide range of jurisdictions.

 Alexander is a fluent Russian speaker and has a particular expertise in CIS disputes.
 Amongst many other CIS cases, he appeared in National Bank Trust v Yurov EWHC 100 (Comm), a nine-week Commercial Court trial of a Russian banking fraud claim for US$900 million.
 Alexander also speaks fluent French.